gsferreira/gsferreira.github.com/src/workshops/build-a-full-stack-ai-app-with-dotnet-cohort.md

   - question: What's included in the cohort?
     answer: You get weekly recorded lessons, office hours, a private developer community, complete GitHub repository with pre-built branches for each week, and a bonus extra month of office hours with the Black Week discount.
   - question: What if I'm not satisfied after the first week?
     answer: We offer a full money-back guarantee after Week 1.
-If you're not satisfied, you'll get a complete refund—no questions asked.
+If you're not satisfied, you'll get a complete refund.
+No questions asked.
   - question: What are the Azure costs?
     answer: Azure costs are expected to be minimal during the cohort.
 We'll cover cost management and optimization strategies to keep your expenses low while learning.
 ---